 Guest speaking at a law school assembly does not earn CLE credit.
 Also, CLE credit may not be claimed for part-time teaching at a law school outside the United States, as Rule 795(d)(6)(i) is limited to ABA-accredited law schools.

 Calculating CLE credit for qualifying teaching of an ABA-accredited law school course

 Total CLE credit for qualifying teaching at an ABA-accredited law school equals presentation/instruction time plus three times that number counted as preparation time.
 If the course or course session has more than one teacher or instructor, divide presentation time equally.
 An attorney earns full credit the first time the attorney teaches a course, then earns one-half credit for teaching the same course a second time.
 After the second time, no credit is earned for teaching that same course.

-If audited, the attorney will be asked to support the claim that the course has been changed in this way.
+If audited, the attorney will be asked to support the claim that the course has been changed substantially and substantively.
 Rearranging the same content, changing font size or type, and making minor edits or additions are not considered substantial and substantive changes.

-An attorney must also report the CLE credit they claim for their qualifying teaching to the MCLE Board.
-Click here for information on claiming CLE for qualifying teaching of law school course by adding it to your My MCLE list of reported credits.
-The information will also include the steps to request professional responsibility CLE credit for this activity.
+Click here for information on adding CLE credit for teaching a qualifying law school course to your online transcript.
+That link includes information on the steps to request professional responsibility CLE credit for this activity.